Billets, slabs and beam blanks

 TRUNINGER design features

-Different material lengths, nature of bundles or crane type require equally different designs of magnet spreader beams.
-Components used here include fixed spreader beams with travelling magnets (see figure 2), two individual spreader beams or an active telescope (see figure 3).
+Different material lengths, bundles or crane type require equally different designs of magnet spreader beams.
+Such as spreader beams with travelling magnets (see figure 2), two spreader beams working in parallel or an active telescope (see figure 3).

 The magnets can be moved by motor drive located in the magnet controller - and are therefore positioned correctly on the load matching the respective material length.
 This minimises load deflection and guarantees safe transport.